DEFALT314/geometric-algorithms-convex-hull/README.md

 ### Key Features

-  * **Step-by-Step Visualization:** The main Jupyter Notebook (`main.ipynb`) includes notebook includes special visual versions of each algorithm to show, step-by-step, how the convex hull is built.
+  * **Step-by-Step Visualization:** Each algorithm have special visual versions of each algorithm to show, step-by-step, how the convex hull is built.
   * **Performance Analysis:** A analysis of the implemented algorithms is conducted using various test datasets.
 The results, including execution times across different point distributions, are generated and saved in the `results/` directory.